vicrise/Improving-Patient-Care-with-SQL-Analyzing-Appointments-Doctors-patients-and-Medication-Trends/README.md

 ### RECOMMENDATION

 - Both 2022 and 2023, we have peak patient appointments in May, June, July, September and October; therefore, for the subsequent year, the hospital should prepare for these months by making the necessary things like medications available
-- It was discovered that more than one specialist in a particular specialisation, for example Allergist/immunologist, we have 5 specialists.
+- It was discovered that more than one specialist in a particular specialisation, for example, an Allergist/immunologist, we have 5 specialists.
 I will recommend laying off some doctors to save costs, and the hospital can retain the best specialists
-- The hospital should stock up on medications that are prescribed the most by doctors in order to save costs, because some medications can expire if they are not prescribed by doctors.
+The hospital should stock up on medications that are prescribed the most by doctors to save costs, as some medications can expire if they are not prescribed by doctors.
 - I will recommend that doctors should do more research about medications that are least prescribed, you never can tell, they may work more than the most prescribed medications

  ### LIMITATIONS